-IAM solutions can automate and standardize many tasks related to identity, authentication, and authorization management.
+IAM solutions can automate and standardise many tasks related to identity, authentication, and authorisation management.
 That means IT administrators can devote their time to more value-adding tasks for the business.
 Additionally, many IAM services are now cloud-based, so the need to purchase, implement, and maintain on-premises infrastructure for IAM can be greatly reduced or eliminated.

 IAM systems are designed to allow or block access to protected data and applications.
 More sophisticated IAM solutions allow businesses to get even more granular with permissions.
 For example, they can set conditions on the time of a day that a specific user can access a service, and from what location.

-An organization may use an IAM solution to limit which users can access platforms used for the development, staging, and testing of products and services.
+An organisation may use an IAM solution to limit which users can access platforms used for the development, staging, and testing of products and services.

 Many businesses use IAM to enhance their data security, setting strict permissions for which users can create, change, or delete data, and who can transmit it.
 By applying RBAC, for example, a temporary employee may not be allowed to send or receive any data outside of the company's systems.